swift502/Sketchbook/README.md

 Mostly a playground for exploring how conventional third person gameplay mechanics found in modern games work and recreating them in a general way.

+If you have any further questions about the project, feel free to stop by our discord server: https://discord.gg/kRjrd4b

 ## Features

 * World